israelopeters/recordshopapi/README.md

 ## Getting Started

 For a comprehensive documentation on the API and its endpoints, please see the SwaggerUI page here: [The Record Shop](http://recordshopapi-env.eba-gmyh6wzs.eu-west-2.elasticbeanstalk.com/api/v1/albums/docs).
-Also see "Running locally" for notes on how to get a copy of the project and run it on your local machine testing purposes.
+Also see "Running locally" below for notes on how to run the application on your local machine for testing purposes.

 ## Using the API